NewEnglandSkiHistory.com

 On November 29, 2004, American Skiing Company announced it had restructured $320 million in senior debt, subordinated notes and preferred stock.

 On July 16, 2007, American Skiing Company announced the sale of The Canyons to Talisker Canyons Finance Co.
 LLC for $100 million, with an estimated closing date of September 2007.
-With the sale of Sunday River and Sugarloaf pending, American Skiing Company prepared to dissolved.
-Vail Resorts, LLC, which had offered $110 million for The Canyons, then filed suit.
-In addition, Wolf Mountain filed multiple lawsuits, including a claim that American Skiing Company had missed lease payments.
+With the sale of Sunday River and Sugarloaf pending, American Skiing Company prepared to be dissolved.
+Vail Resorts, which had offered $110 million for The Canyons, then filed suit.
+In addition, Wolf Mountain filed multiple lawsuits, including a claim that ASC had missed lease payments.
 These lawsuits would hold up the sale of The Canyons for nearly a year, until Talisker Canyons Finance Co.
 LLC agreed to assume responsibility for the suits.

 On August 8, 2007, American Skiing Company sold Sunday River and Sugarloaf for $77 million to Boyne USA Resorts, which immediately sold the assets to CNL Properties Inc. while procuring a lease agreement to operate the areas.